Mississippi Solar Panel Cost & Incentives

 Is solar worth it in Mississippi without net metering?

 It depends on your situation.
-Without net metering, you save money only on electricity you consume directly during daytime hours — exports earn almost nothing.
-Solar works best for high-usage homes (bills $200+/month) with significant daytime electricity consumption.
-Payback periods of 15–22 years are realistic.
+Without net metering, you save money only on electricity you consume directly during daytime hours; exports earn almost nothing.
+Solar works best for high-usage homes ($200+/month bills) with significant daytime electricity consumption.
+Payback periods of 15 to 22 years are realistic.
 Go in with clear expectations.

 What solar incentives exist in Mississippi?

-Why is solar less common in Mississippi despite good sunshine?
+Why is solar less common in Mississippi despite the good sunshine?

-Mississippi's low solar adoption is entirely policy-driven, not climate-driven.
-The state has excellent sunshine (4.5–5.2 peak sun hours).
+Mississippi's low adoption is entirely policy-driven, not climate-driven.
+The state has excellent sunshine (4.5 to 5.2 peak sun hours).
 But the lack of net metering, absence of state incentives, relatively low electricity rates, and 7% sales tax on equipment all suppress the financial case for residential solar compared to neighboring states with better policies.

 Should I add a battery to solar in Mississippi?

 From a pure financial standpoint, battery storage is hard to justify in Mississippi without incentives.
-However, for Gulf Coast homeowners concerned about hurricane-related outages, battery backup has real practical value.
-A home battery costs $10,000–$15,000 installed.
+For Gulf Coast homeowners concerned about hurricane-related outages, battery backup has real practical value.
+A home battery costs $10,000 to $15,000 installed.
 Consider it an emergency preparedness investment rather than a financial one.

 Sources: Mississippi Public Service Commission, Entergy Mississippi tariffs, Mississippi Power interconnection policies, SEIA MS Solar Spotlight, EIA State Electricity Profiles, MS Legislature, Congress.gov (One Big Beautiful Bill Act)